-Fabens Independent School District, one of the finest educational institutions in the Region 19 Educational Service Center Region.
-On behalf of approximately 2,300 students and nearly 400 employees that make up our super school district, we welcome you to our FISD website.
-We are proud of our "Wildcat" community.
+Fabens Independent School District, is one of the finest educational institutions in the Region 19 Educational Service Center Region.
+On behalf of approximately 2,000 students and nearly 400 employees that make up our super school district, we welcome you to our FISD website.
+We are proud of our "Wildcat" community and we are "Small Town Tough."